A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Appraisal and loan approval

 1. The buying real estate agent sends the lender a copy of the contract.
-The mortgage lender will immediately schedule an appraisal of the property to ensure that it is worth the amount it is lending.
-This typically takes a week.
+The mortgage lender will immediately schedule an appraisal of the property to ensure that it is worth the amount it is lending, which typically takes a week.

-1. If the appraisal and loan have both been approved by the lender, they will issue a clear-to-close notice shortly before closing.
+1. If the lender approves the appraisal and loan, they will issue a clear-to-close notice shortly before closing.

 The inspection